Ech0oo/NodeJSHomeTasks/README.md

 -Task N5 is done and could be checked.

->Task N6 in progress.
+-Task N6 is done and could be checked.

-*install pg
+1.install pg

-*install sequelize-cli globaly and localy
+2.install sequelize-cli globaly and localy

-*create db / sequelize db:create
+3.create db >sequelize db:create

-*create tables and migrate / sequelize db:migrate
+4.create tables and migrate >sequelize db:migrate

-*add data to bd from json files / sequelize db:seed:all *run express script / npm run express
+5.add data to bd from json files >sequelize db:seed:all

+6.run express script >npm run express